qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 ::: {.notes}
 Website demonstrates many different projections with an interactive control to change the perspective.
 Note differences in where/how distortions are introduced!

+These maps slowly change their origin coordinates to produce the animation effect.
+Try clicking and dragging!
 :::